 Before moving to Prince Edward County, Trevor worked in Toronto as a VP of Business Development for Canada’s largest music services company Indie Pool for over 9 years.
 His passion for wine saw him retrain and certify as a Sommelier in 2013.
 Once in PEC, Trevor managed Rosehall Run Winery and Karlo Estates Winery and established his own vineyard.
 He has also worked for Prince Edward County’s past tourism organization Taste, served on the Board of Directors for the Prince Edward County Winegrowers Association and was responsible for running key events such as Terroir and Taste Community Grown.

+Currently, Elizabeth is the Acting Site Manager at Bellevue House National Historic Site of Canada in Kingston Ontario.
 Elizabeth is a Visitor Experience Product Development Officer for Parks Canada, Georgian Bay and Ontario East Field Unit, working specifically with Parks Canada historic sites in Eastern Ontario.
 Elizabeth has been working for Parks Canada for over 25 years in numerous National Parks and National Historic Sites in Ontario and PEI.
 She has worked in various functions including Heritage Presentation, Marketing, Event Planning, Partnering and Communications.

 Elizabeth has a B. Sc from the University of Guelph.
 She enjoys her boating time in the Thousand Islands throughout the summer months.